-By making a regular gift of just $50 a month, in a year you will have fully funded a fistula repair operation that will completely restore a woman’s life.
+By making a monthly gift of just $50, in a year you will have fully funded a fistula repair operation that will completely restore a woman’s life.

 Hamlin Fistula Ethiopia was founded over 50 years ago by Australian doctor Catherine Hamlin and her husband Dr Reg Hamlin.
 They were surgical pioneers who dreamed of eradicating the most horrific childbirth injury, obstetric fistula, from Ethiopia.